hihi-2020/color-game/README.md

 # A starter webpack project for React

+A small mind-game as an introduction to working with React

 This is a starter project that uses webpack to transpile and bundle ES6 React code.
 To use, consider these steps:

 * Fork this repo